STA601-F21/Course-Website/content/_index.md

 ---

 ### Course Overview
 Bayesian methods are increasingly important in both industry and academia.
-This is a graduate-level course, within the Department of Statistical Science, that introduces students to the basics of Bayesian inference and provides students with the tools needed to fit Bayesian models.
+This is an upper level undergraduate-course for students registered in STA 360, and a graduate-level course for students registered in STA 602.
+This is an asynchronous online course that introduces students to the basics of Bayesian inference and provides students with the tools needed to fit Bayesian models.
+Asynchronous here means that there will be no standard meeting time, so that students are able to participate according to their own schedule.
+That said, the course is designed to align with the standard six-week Term II schedule of the summer school calendar.
+Therefore, there will be set deadlines to ensure that all course materials and assessments are completed in six weeks.

 In this course, you will learn the importance of Bayesian methods and inference.
 You will be introduced to Bayesian theory, with particular emphasis on conceptual foundations as well as implementation and model fitting.
 You will learn the essential distinctions between classical and Bayesian methods and become familiar with the origins of Bayesian inference.
 You will also learn about conjugate families of distributions and why they are very convenient, and how to conduct Bayesian inference with intractable posterior distributions,  when you do not have conjugate distributions.

 Although this course emphasizes the mathematical theory behind Bayesian inference, data analysis and interpretation of results are also important components.
-Students who wish to explore the mathematical theory in more detail than what is covered in class are welcome to engage with and request further reading materials from the instructor outside of class.
+Students who wish to explore the mathematical theory in more detail than what is covered in class are welcome to engage with and request further reading materials from the instructor.
 Also, all students must have the theoretical background covered in the prerequisites to be able to keep up with and understand the materials.

 ### Learning Objectives